Relocation Expenses

 Third, there is a time limit.
 To qualify, the expenses must be incurred or the benefits must be provided before the end of the tax year after the one in which the employee’s circumstances changed (as outlined in the first step of this list).

-Fourth, the employee’s new residence must be within reasonable daily travelling distance of their new normal place of work, and their old residence must not be within reasonable daily travelling distance of the new normal place of work.
+Fourth, the employee’s new residence must be within reasonable daily traveling distance of their new normal place of work, and their old residence must not be within reasonable daily traveling distance of the new normal place of work.

 Non-Qualifying Expenses and Benefits